pravdomil/Tips-and-Tricks/readme.md

 <details><summary><b>macOS tip and tricks</b></summary>

 # macOS tip and tricks
-Some of them.

 ## Recommended settings
 Inspiration goes from [kevinSuttle](https://github.com/kevinSuttle/OSXDefaults/blob/master/.osx).

-- On install screen do not use iCloud to login, you can't change login password otherwise.
+- Do not use iCloud to login, you can't change login password otherwise.
--  Use all trackpad gestures.
-Set tracking speed to 100%.
-Go to Accessibility and Mouse & Trackpad and enable three finger drag.
+- Trackpad: Use all gestures and set speed to 100%.
+- Accessibility - Mouse & Trackpad: enable three finger drag.
--  Rename your Mac in Sharing.
+- Sharing: Rename your Mac.
-- Create folder called home in user directory and add it to favorites.
-Next favorites are: User and Downloads.
-Use home folder as default one.
-Show current Mac in sidebar.
-Show path and status bar.
+- Finder: Create folder home in user directory and use it as default one.
+Favorites are: Home, User, Downloads.
+- Finder Preferences: Show current Mac in sidebar and show path and status bar.
-- Go to screen saver and hot corners and set left top hot corner to put display to sleep.
+- Screen Saver: set hot corners - left top: put display to sleep.
-- Organize by apps developer in Launchpad.
-- Turn off alert volume in sound preferences.
-Show volume in menu bar.
+- Sound: Turn off alert volume and show volume in menu bar.
-- Require password after 5 seconds in Security & privacy
-settings.
-Set lock message to your telephone number.
+- Security & privacy: require password after 5 seconds in settings and set lock message to your telephone number.
-- Allow unrestricted access to websites for guest account in parent controls.
+- Parent Controls: Allow unrestricted access to websites for guest account?
-- Turn off keyboard backlight after 1 minute in Keyboard preferences.
-Turn off smart quotes and auto correcting.
+- Keyboard: Turn off keyboard backlight after 1 minute and turn off smart quotes and auto correcting.
-- Use iCloud and import photos from photo stream in iPhoto.
 - Install [Pravdomil keyboard](https://github.com/pravdomil/keyboard#readme)

 ## Tips